PlasticSCM/bambooplug/README.md

 in *Windows* or `/var/lib/plasticscm/devops` in *macOS* or *Linux*.

 # Setup
-If you just want to use the built-in trunk bamboo plug you don't need to do any of this.
+If you just want to use the built-in Bamboo plug you don't need to do any of this.
-The bamboo plug is available as a built-in mergebot in the DevOps section of the WebAdmin.
+The Bamboo plug is available as a built-in mergebot in the DevOps section of the WebAdmin.
 Open it up and configure your own!

 ## Configuration files
 You'll notice some configuration files under `/src/configuration`.
 Here's what they do:
 * `bambooplug.log.conf`: log4net configuration.
 The output log file is specified here.
 This file should be in the binaries output directory.
 * `ci-bambooplug.definition.conf`: plug definition file.
-You'll need to place this file in the Plastic SCM DevOps directory to allow the system to discover your bamboo plug.
+You'll need to place this file in the Plastic SCM DevOps directory to allow the system to discover your Bamboo plug.
 * `bambooplug.config.template`: mergebot configuration template.
-It describes the expected format of the bamboo plug configuration.
+It describes the expected format of the Bamboo plug configuration.
 We recommend to keep it in the binaries output directory
-* `bambooplug.conf`: an example of a valid bamboo plug configuration.
+* `bambooplug.conf`: an example of a valid Bamboo plug configuration.
 It's built according to the `bambooplug.config.template` specification.

 ## Add to Plastic SCM Server DevOps
-To allow Plastic SCM Server DevOps to discover your custom bamboo plug, just drop the `ci-bambooplug.definition.conf` file in `${DEVOPS_DIR}/config/plugs/available$`.
+To allow Plastic SCM Server DevOps to discover your custom Bamboo plug, just drop the `ci-bambooplug.definition.conf` file in `${DEVOPS_DIR}/config/plugs/available$`.
 Make sure the `command` and `template` keys contain the appropriate values for your deployment!